Relias

 Securing interest, however, is only half the battle.
 Social robots, when employed in a therapy environment, need to engage children effectively in order to build on progress and help children become the exceptional people that they are.
 Interactions between a child and any robot must be guided by a professional.
 When guided, they can be used towards motor skill, social, communication, and spatial awareness development.
 In short, games or activities should be constructed around the use of a robot to reinforce a child’s social and cognitive learning.

-We also cannot forget that, if technology in the form of a robot is used as a tool in therapy, it is also likely capable of collecting data on child-robot interaction—which is key.
+We also cannot forget that, if technology in the form of a robot is used as a tech tool in therapy, it is also likely capable of collecting data on child-robot interaction—which is key.
 It’s an added benefit to the use of social robotics, as while a robot can be used as a tool, it can also be used as a measuring device to monitor progress over time.
 Robots can be outfitted with a variety of sensors to track how children touch and manipulate a robot, how long it takes for a child to respond to a question or action, or how long a child is able to maintain eye contact.
 This data can be tracked and shared with researchers as well to offer further insight into the potential role of social robotics in therapy.

 Robots Over Humans?